getnikola/plugins/v8/quotebacks/README.md

     """
 ```

-Or you can access it using a CDN, in which case you'll want the following:
+Or you can access it using the CDN, in which case you'll want the following:

 ```
     EXTRA_HEAD_DATA = """